leandroruiz96/behaviors/README.md

 # Android Behaviors
-A list of simple [CoordinatorLayout.Behavior](https://developer.android.com/reference/android/support/design/widget/CoordinatorLayout.Behavior) examples showing how to achieve nice interactions with the user with just a few lines of code.
+A list of simple [CoordinatorLayout.Behavior](https://developer.android.com/reference/android/support/design/widget/CoordinatorLayout.Behavior) examples showing how to achieve nice interactions with the user in just a few lines of code.

 ## Zoom out FAB